utkubah/FPL-Predictor/README.md

 2.  **Create a virtual environment (recommended):**
     ```bash
     python -m venv .venv
-    source .venv/bin/activate  # On Windows: .venv\Scripts\activate
+    source .venv/bin/activate
     ```

 3.  **Install dependencies:**
     ```bash
     pip install -r requirements.txt
     ```
-    *(Note: A `requirements.txt` file should be created based on the project's needs.)*

 4.  **Data Preparation Workflow:**
     *   **Step 1 (EDA & Initial Processing):** Run the `notebooks/eda.ipynb` notebook.
 This will perform exploratory data analysis, feature engineering, and save `data/processed_data.csv` (which should include `total_points` and `log1p_total_points`).
-    *   **Step 2 (Sequence Generation - Handled by Training/Evaluation Scripts):** The `src/train_all_models.py` and `src/evaluate_model.py` scripts directly call the `prepare_player_sequences` function (assumed to be in `data/make_dataset.py`).
+    *   **Step 2 (Sequence Generation - Handled by Training/Evaluation Scripts):** The `src/train.py` and `src/eval.py` scripts directly call the `prepare_player_sequences` function (assumed to be in `src/data/make_dataset.py`).
 This function uses `data/processed_data.csv` to generate the necessary sequence arrays on the fly.
 No separate script is needed to pre-generate `.npy` files if this is the setup.

-**Creating `requirements.txt`:**
-If you don't have one, create it by listing necessary packages.
-Key packages will likely include:
-Use code with caution.
-torch
-pytorch-lightning
-numpy
-pandas
-scikit-learn
-matplotlib
-seaborn
-pyyaml
-joblib
-You can also generate it from your active environment after installing all packages: `pip freeze > requirements.txt`.

 ## Usage